 An employee handbook can seem unnecessary when you’ve got a small team.
 But it shouldn’t!
-Though you’re not required by law to have a handbook, recording key policies protects your business.
+Though you’re not required by law to have a handbook, recording key policies can protect your business.
 Plus, it gives your employees the clarity they need to know how things work.

-Here are the main policies you’ll want to record in that handy handbook:
+Now back to business: here are the main policies you’ll want to record in that employee handbook:

 1. Onboarding and joining the team